 The Signature Course Information Literacy Award celebrates excellence in library research and the practical application of the Learning Outcomes for Information Literacy.
 Up to three awards are given each year for research projects submitted in a UGS 302, UGS 303, or TC 302 course (depending on the number of nominations).
-The first place winner receives $400, second place receives $200 (if awarded), and third place receives $100 (if awarded).
+The first place winner receives $300, second place receives $200 (if awarded), and third place receives $100 (if awarded).
 Honorable mention (if awarded) does not receive a monetary prize.
 Winners in group projects split the award.
 All winners receive a certificate of recognition and have their work archived and made accessible through the Texas ScholarWorks Digital Repository.
 The panel of judges consists of librarians from Teaching and Learning Services and staff at the Sanger center and the Writing Flag office.
-The awards are presented during Research Week each year.
+The awards are presented in April each year.